aallamaa/desir/README.rst

 to the Erlang send / receive message passing functions.

-A connector is defined by its name which is pointing internaly to a redis list using the same connector name as the key inside redis.
+A connector is defined by its name which is pointing internaly to a redis list using the connector name as the key name inside redis.

 Here is how it works: